 37. COST AUDITORS

 Under provisions of Section 141 read with Section 148 and rules made thereunder yourDirectors on the recommendation of the Audit Committee appointed M/s.
 N. D. Birla &Co.
-Cost Accountants as CostAuditors of the Company to conduct the Audit of the CostAccounts in respect of manufacturing of Textile for the Financial Year ending March 31 2018 on a remunerationfixed by the Board and has recommended their remuneration to theShareholders for their ratification at the ensuing Annual General Meeting (AGM).Accordingly a resolutionseeking Members ratification for payment ofremuneration to M/s N. D. Birla & Co.
+Cost Accountants as Cost Auditors of the Company to conduct the Audit of the CostAccounts in respect of manufacturing of Textile for the Financial Year ending March 312022 on a remuneration fixed by the Board and has recommended their remuneration to theShareholders for their ratification at the ensuing Annual General Meeting (AGM).Accordingly a requisite resolution seeking Members' ratification for payment ofremuneration to M/s N. D. Birla & Co.
 Cost Accountants is included in the Notice ofthe ensuing AGM.

 38. DEPOSITORY SYSTEMS

-The Companys Shares are currently traded in dematerialized form as per the SEBIdirectives and the Company has entered in to agreements with the following Depositoriesi.e.
+The Company's shares are currently traded in dematerialized form as per the SEBIdirectives and the Company has entered into agreements with the following Depositoriesi.e.
 National Securities Depository Limited (NSDL) and Central Depository Services (India)Limited (CDSL) for trading in dematerialized form.

-Members are therefore advised to avail of the services either of the depositories todematerialize their physical shares if any held by them for trading in Companysshares smoothly and conveniently.
+Members are therefore advised to avail of the services either of the depositories todematerialize their physical shares if any held by them for trading in Company's sharessmoothly and conveniently.

-As on March 31 2017 32503346 Equity Shares are held in dematerialized form andrepresent 98.40% of the Companys total paid up Capital.
+As of March 31 2021 32528654 Equity Shares are held in dematerialized form andrepresent 98.47% of the Company's total paid-up Capital.

-40. SEXUAL HARASSMENT OF WOMEN AT THE WORKPLACE
+39. SEXUAL HARASSMENT OF WOMEN AT THE WORKPLACE

-The Company has in place as Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013.
+The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013 to ensure a harassment-free workplace for employees.
+Sexualharassment cases are dealt with as per the Company's Policy on Prevention of SexualHarassment.
 Internal Complaints Committee (ICC) has been set up to redress complaintsreceived regarding sexual harassment.
 All employees (permanent contractual temporarytrainees) are covered under this policy.